173-424-550 << 173-424-560 >> 173-424-570

 (I) The applicant may submit additional information to correct deficiencies identified by ecology.

-(II) If the applicant is unable to achieve a complete application within 180 days of ecology's receipt of the original application, the application will be denied on that basis, and the applicant will be informed in writing.
+(II) If the applicant is unable to achieve a complete application during the quarter of ecology's receipt of the original application, the application will be denied on that basis, and the applicant will be informed in writing.
+Following this notice, the applicant may subsequently submit a new application for the site.

 (C) At any point during the application evaluation process, ecology may request in writing additional information or clarification from the applicant.